criticalhittech/xamright/README.md

 __Mac__

 Visual Studio for Mac 2022 support for extensions is still in development.
-Substantial rework was needed between Visual Studio for Mac 2019 and 2022, unfortunately, and that is not yet complete.
+Substantial rework was needed between Visual Studio for Mac 2019 and 2022 due to changes to the add-in model, unfortunately, and that is not yet complete.

 ## Component Overview ##